greenspangle/LIN7077_Humanities/announcements/Weekly Lesson Topics.md

 Your programming project can be about anything you want, which is both exciting and probably more than a little daunting.
-Nevertheless, by the end of week six, you will need to have written a detailed project proposal which you will deliver during weeks seven to twelve
+Nevertheless, by the end of week six, you will need to have written a proposal for the project you will build and deliver during weeks seven to twelve

 It may seem too early to think about this now, but it is important to start now so that you can refine your ideas for your project as we learn Python.